jagregory/abrash-zen-of-asm/src/chapter-07.md

 In high-level languages you almost always suffer both considerable performance loss and significant increase in code size when you start using multiple code or data segments, but in assembler it's possible to maintain near-peak performance even with many segments.
 In fact, segment-handling is one area in which assembler truly distinguishes itself, and we'll see examples of assembler's fine touch with segments in this chapter, Chapter 14, and Volume II of *The Zen of Assembly Language*.

 There's one more reason that handling multiple code or data segments isn't much of a problem in assembler, and that's that the assembler programmer knows exactly what his code needs to do and can optimize accordingly.
-For example, suppose that we know that the array `TestArray` in the last example is guaranteed to start at offset 0 in the initial data segment.
+For example, suppose that we know that the array `TestArray`{.nasm} in the last example is guaranteed to start at offset 0 in the initial data segment.
 Given that extra knowledge, we can put together the following version of the above code to sum a 128 Kb array:

 ```nasm
     mov   bx,seg TestArray